pandas-dev/pandas/doc/source/groupby.rst

 *****************************

-By "group by" we are referring to a process involving one or more of the following steps
+By "group by" we are referring to a process involving one or more of the following
+steps:

- - **Splitting** the data into groups based on some criteria
+ - **Splitting** the data into groups based on some criteria.
- - **Applying** a function to each group independently
+ - **Applying** a function to each group independently.
- - **Combining** the results into a data structure
+ - **Combining** the results into a data structure.

-Of these, the split step is the most straightforward.
-In fact, in many situations you may wish to split the data set into groups and do something with those groups yourself.
+Out of these, the split step is the most straightforward.
+In fact, in many situations we may wish to split the data set into groups and do something with those groups.
 In the apply step, we might wish to one of the
 following:

- - **Aggregation**: computing a summary statistic (or statistics) about each group.
+ - **Aggregation**: compute a summary statistic (or statistics) for each group.
 Some examples:

-    - Compute group sums or means
+    - Compute group sums or means.
-    - Compute group sizes / counts
+    - Compute group sizes / counts.

- - **Transformation**: perform some group-specific computations and return a like-indexed.
+ - **Transformation**: perform some group-specific computations and return a like-indexed object.
 Some examples:

-    - Standardizing data (zscore) within group
+    - Standardize data (zscore) within a group.
-    - Filling NAs within groups with a value derived from each group
+    - Filling NAs within groups with a value derived from each group.

  - **Filtration**: discard some groups, according to a group-wise computation that evaluates True or False.
 Some examples:

-    - Discarding data that belongs to groups with only a few members
+    - Discard data that belongs to groups with only a few members.
-    - Filtering out data based on the group sum or mean
+    - Filter out data based on the group sum or mean.

- - Some combination of the above: GroupBy will examine the results of the apply step and try to return a sensibly combined result if it doesn't fit into either of the above two categories
+ - Some combination of the above: GroupBy will examine the results of the apply step and try to return a sensibly combined result if it doesn't fit into either of the above two categories.

 Since the set of object instance methods on pandas data structures are generally rich and expressive, we often simply want to invoke, say, a DataFrame function